 Serbian traditional Christmas celebration is a combination of many Christian symbols and engages a lot of customs and delicious food.
 Serbian Christmas Greetings are a significant part of such an interesting tradition.

 In Serbia, the majority of people believe in the Orthodox religion.
 The Orthodox Church still uses the "Julijanski" (Julian) or "stari" (old) Calendar.
 So, it means that people celebrate Christmas Eve on 6th January and Christmas Day is on 7th January!
 The Orthodox Church also preached that people should fast from 28th November and in the next six weeks.
 During fasting, some people don't eat meat, milk, eggs, or any other food that comes from animals.

-Instead of greeting each other with the usual “Dobar dan” or “Zdravo” (Hello), Serbs use the traditional greeting which is the most common Serbian Christmas Greetings: “Христос се роди” (Cyrillic Letters) / Hristos se rodi (Latin Alphabet) which is the pandan to Happy/Merry Christmas in English.
+Instead of greeting each other with the usual “Dobar dan” or “Zdravo” (Hello), Serbs use the traditional greeting which is the most common way to say Happy/Merry Christmas: “Христос се роди” (Cyrillic Letters) / Hristos se rodi (Latin Alphabet), which is the pandan to the Christmas greetings in English.
 If you translate it literally, it would mean “the Christ is born.”
 And in case you want to reply to that greeting, you should just say “Ваистину се роди (Cyrillic Letters) / Vaistinu se rodi (Latin Alphabet).
 The translation for that phrase is “ (indeed, He is born).

 People often say: “Srećan i Blagosloven Božić!!
 Neka vam nova godina donese puno sreće, mira i ljubavi!”